lerndevops/kubernetes/6-networking/README.md

 > The **`Kubernetes networking model,`** on the other hand, natively supports **`multi-host networking`** in which pods are able to communicate with each other by default, regardless of which host they live in.

-> Kubernetes follows an `“IP-per-pod”` model where each pod get assigned an IP address and all containers in a single pod share the same network namespaces and IP address.
-Containers in the same pod can therefore reach each other’s ports via localhost:<port>.

-> However, **`it is not recommended to communicate directly with a pod via its IP address`** due to pod’s volatility (a pod can be killed and replaced at any moment).

-> Instead, **`use a Kubernetes service`** which represents a group of pods acting as a single entity to the outside.
-Services get allocated their own IP address in the cluster and provide a reliable entry point.

 > Kubernetes **`does not provide a default network implementation,`** it only enforces a model for third-party tools to implement.
 There is a variety of implementations nowadays, below we list some popular ones.

 1. **`Flannel`** - a very simple overlay network that satisfies the Kubernetes requirements.
 Flannel runs an agent on each host and allocates a subnet lease to each of them out of a larger, preconfigured address space.
 Flannel creates a flat network called as overlay network which runs above the host network.